mediamonks/transition-component/docs/guide/muban/README.md

 const MyComponent = defineComponent({
   name: 'some-component',
   setup({ refs }) {
+    const controller = useTransitionController({
-    // The first argument is the ref that is used to reference the transition-controller.
-Usually you would provide the
+      // The ref is used to reference the transition-controller, the transition-controller will not be registered if
-    // `self` ref but you could technically provide any ref you want. useTransitionController(refs.self, {
+      // this value is not provided.
+Usually you would provide the `self` ref but you could technically provide any
-      // Whether or not you want to be able to access your controller from
-      // the transition-context, defaults to `true`.
-If this is set to `false` you cannot nest
-      // this timeline inside another timeline.
-      registerTransitionController: false,
-      refs: {
+      // ref you want.
+      ref: refs.self,
       // Any refs that will be forwarded to the `setupTransitionInTimeline` and
       // `setupTransitionOutTimeline` functions
+      refs: {
+        // You can proivde the refs in a `key`: `value` notation.
       },
       // `timeline` - This is the GreenSock timeline where the animations will be added.
-      // `elements` - This is an object that holds all of the unwrapped refs (`HTMLElement|Array<HTMLElement>`) that are provided in the refs object.
+      // `refs` - This is an object that holds all of the refs, you can unwrap them with the `unwrapRefs` util.
-      // `transitionContext` - This context can be used to reference other timelines and nest them in your timeline.
-      setupTransitionInTimeline: (timeline, elements, transitionContext) => {
+      setupTransitionInTimeline: (timeline, refs) => {
         // Add your in timeline here.
       },
-      setupTransitionOutTimeline: (timeline, elements, transitionContext) => {
+      setupTransitionOutTimeline: (timeline, refs) => {
         // Add your out timeline here.
       },
     });

+    onMounted(() => {
+      // Trigger the `transitionIn` whenever you would want to controller?.transitionIn();
+    })

     return [];
   },